 Veronica Hughes aka Polly St. John Hughes, author of THE PEARL OF GREAT PRICE

-Picture of Veronica and her husband, Greg on their 25th wedding anniversary.
+Picture of Veronica and her late husband, Greg on their 25th wedding anniversary.

 A little about me and my Eastern Orthodox Conversion Story:

-I am a native San Franciscan currently living in Marin County, CA. I have been married 30 plus years to Gregory Hughes, my spiritual buddy and the love of my life.
-Due to health issues in my early 20s I began a spiritual journey.
-I was seeking inner peace, for I felt my soul and body were connected.
-If my soul could heal, perhaps so could my body.
+I am a native San Franciscan currently living in Novato, CA. Due to health issues in my early 20s, I began a spiritual journey in quest of inner peace and healing.
+I felt my soul and body were connected and if my soul could heal, perhaps so could my body.

-I am the author of two published books, The Pearl of Great Price and In Christ I am a New Creation, Part I. I am currently working on my third book about faith.
+I am the author of three published books, The Pearl of Great Price and In

 About my spiritual journey and Eastern Orthodox Christian conversion story:

 I am writing this book for those spiritual seekers earnestly desiring an encounter with the living God.
 On my journey, I meandered through several religions, movements, metaphysical studies

 I did arrive at the center and felt pleased and relieved; not everyone is able to accomplish this task in the first attempt.
 As I walked my way back out that day in Chartres, my ego relished the satisfaction of having solved the puzzle, yet at the same time I knew I had missed "something."
 What was